SSWConsulting/SSW.Rules.Content/rules/whole-team-quality/rule.md

 ---
 In a Scrum team, every member of the team has some responsibility for the quality of the deliverables of the team.

-If you have a dedicated tester embedded in the Scrum team, they are not solely responsible for performing all of the types of testing required to build a quality deliverable.
+If you have a dedicated tester embedded in the Scrum team, they are not solely responsible for performing all of the types of testing required to help build a quality deliverable.

 The idea of adopting a "whole team approach to quality" is to **build quality into** the software rather than trying to **test the problems out** of it at the end.